matteobongio/Information-Retrieval-Notes/main.typ

   - $k$ is the normalising constant
   - most frequent term occurs $c_(f 1)$ times
   - secound most frequent term occurs $c_(f 1/2)$ times
 ])

+#purplebox("Dictionary Compression", [
+  *Dictionary as a string compression*
+  - store dictionary as a long string of characters,
+  - store the location of the word in the string, hope to save 60% space *blocking* store ptrs to every kth term string, and store length in front of words
+  *Front Coding*: share prefix across words in dictionary ])

+#pinkbox("Postings Compression", [
+  *gap encoding:* store differences in termIDs instead of full termID *variable length encoding:*
+  *gamma code:* fuck if I know, not even used in practice ])

 == Lecture 3